Criticism of capitalism: Critique of capitalism as a form of life

 Following the path of Critical Theory, Rahel Jaeggi, with her proposal to view the economy as a form of life—a set of social practices that reflect patterns of custom and provide instances of problem solving—argues that critiques of capitalism should be taken forward as critiques of its normative aspect.
-Therefore, she addresses these critiques in terms of its functional, moral, and ethical dimensions.
+Therefore, she addresses these critiques in terms of their functional, moral, and ethical dimensions.

-This approach, according to the author, offers some advantages by exposing that economic practices in capitalism—often seen as neutral, natural, or even free of normative values—have their own inherent normative conditions of success or ethical-functional norms indispensable for its functioning.
-This systematic view also enables the visualization of its mechanisms of social integration, which are not necessarily intentional or planned, and are entangled with other non-economic practices.
+This approach, according to the author, offers some advantages by exposing the fact that economic practices in capitalism—often seen as neutral, natural, or even free of normative values—have their own inherent normative conditions of success, or ethical-functional norms, indispensable to their functioning.
+This systematic view also enables visualization of the mechanisms of social integration, which are not necessarily intentional or planned and are entangled with other non-economic practices.